AnkitMandusia/fact-checker-llm/README.md

 * **🗣️ Voice & Text Input:** Accepts user claims through both typed text and spoken audio for maximum accessibility.
 * **🌐 Real-Time Web Search:** Utilizes Google Search grounding to gather the latest, most relevant information from across the web.
 * **🛡️ Source Credibility Analysis:** Assesses the reliability of information sources against known fact-checking sites and reputable domains.
-* **⚖️ Nuanced Verdicts:** Provides a spectrum of ratings (e.g., True, Misleading, False) instead of a simple binary outcome.
+* **⚖️ Nuanced Verdicts:** Provides a spectrum of ratings (e.g., True, Misleading, False) .
 * **✍️ Evidence Synthesis:** A Gemini LLM generates a detailed explanation for its verdict, highlighting consensus and contradictions in the sources.
-* **🔗 Transparent Sourcing:** Every fact-check is accompanied by citations and links to the original sources used for the analysis.
+* **🔗 Self-Consistency:** Queries the LLM multiple times in parallel and selects the majority verdict to reduce the probability of factual errors and hallucinations.
-* **💾 Evidence Caching:** Stores retrieved evidence in a ChromaDB vector database to accelerate the analysis of similar future claims.
+* **💾 High-Speed Caching:** Uses an in-memory FAISS vector database to cache claims and accelerate future checks of similar topics.
 ---

 ## ## Fact-Checking Pipeline 🏗️